 Like it or not, celebrities play a big part in teenagers' lives and getting up close to some big names can be fun for the whole family.
 Madame Tussauds London is all about fun.
 Music plays when you arrive and you can hug your idols and get some great photo opportunities.
 There are pop stars and actors, as well as sporting legends and historical figures.

 Ride a Boris Bike

-If you want to take cycling to the next level why not visit the Lee Valley VeloPark where the London 2012 Olympic Games cycling events were held?
-There are BMX and mountain bike trails plus an awesome velodrome.Continue to 14 of 16 below.
+If you want to take cycling to the next level, why not visit the Lee Valley VeloPark where the Olympic cycling events were held in 2012?
+There are BMX and mountain bike trails plus an awesome velodrome.

 Take a Thrilling Boat Ride on the Thames

-It's always worth including a boat trip on The Thames on any trip to London but that doesn't have to be a sedated cruise.
-Thamesjet is a super-fast RIB (rigid inflatable boat) that can do up to 40mph which is the speed limit in central London.
-It's good for sightseeing but definitely great for thrill seekers.
-It's a bit like a water-based roller coaster with all the twists and turns.Continue to 15 of 16 below.
+It's always worth including a boat trip on The Thames on any trip to London, but that doesn't have to be a sedate cruise.
+Thames Jet is a super-fast RIB (rigid inflatable boat) that can travel up to 40 miles per hour (the speed limit in central London).
+It's good for sightseeing but great for thrill seekers.
+It's a bit like a water-based roller coaster with all the twists and turns.

 Teens will love Bounce, a chic ping-pong venue said to live on the very site where the game was invented.
 It's a great social activity for friendly teens to meet others and the recent technological integrations, such as a laser-guided table, make it a unique experience for everyone.
 (Adults can relax with a cocktail in the Victorian-inspired bar area.)